Global economy worries prompt Fed to hold rates steady

 Four Fed policymakers now say rates should not be raised until at least 2016, compared to two who felt that way in June.
 The Fed has policy meetings in October and December.

-In deciding when to hike rates, the Fed repeated it wanted to see "some further improvement in the labour market," and be "reasonably confident" that inflation will increase.
+In deciding when to hike rates, the Fed repeated it wanted to see "some further improvement in the labor market," and be "reasonably confident" that inflation will increase.

 The dollar fell sharply against a basket of currencies after the release of the statement.
 Stocks initially edged higher before falling and ending the trading session lower.
 Prices for U.S. Treasuries rose.